-In the review of the Q9FN we observed that for lower brightness HDR infoframes (such as 1000 nits) the TV produces scenes which are brighter than intended.
-You can read more about it here.
+As noted in the review of the Samsung Q9FN/Q9/Q9F QLED 2018, some Samsung TVs produce scenes that are brighter than intended for lower brightness HDR infoframes (such as 1000 nits).
 This is the 1000 nits infoframe for this TV where you can see that the image is slightly brighter.

-Decent color volume on the Q70R, but worse than last year's Q8FN.
+Decent color volume on the Samsung Q70R.
 Like most LED TVs, the Q70R can't produce very bright blues, but otherwise, it can produce bright and dark colors across most of its gamut.

-Good overall gradient handling.
-Some fine banding is noticeable in all dark shades, but in person, it is hard to notice.
-If banding is bothering you, set Digital Clean View to 'Auto,' and it will eliminate most of it but can cause a loss of some fine details in some scenes.
-If you set Digital Clean View to 'Low,' it won't do much.
+This TV has good overall gradient handling.
+Some slight banding is noticeable in all dark shades, especially in the dark green and blue shades.
+If banding is bothering you, set Digital Clean View to 'Auto,' which eliminates most of it but can cause the loss of some fine details in some scenes.
+Setting Digital Clean View to 'Low' doesn't do much.

 We don't expect VA panels to experience burn-in, as the VA panel in our long-term test appears immune.

-The Q70R has an excellent response time, just slightly slower than the Q90R, and very similar to the Q8FN.
-There is only a very small blur trail behind fast-moving objects.
-The 0-20% transition has some overshoot, which can cause some haloing in really dark scenes, but otherwise shouldn't be very noticeable.
+The Samsung Q70R has a great response time, just slightly slower than the Samsung Q90/Q90R QLED, and very similar to the Samsung Q8FN/Q8/Q8F QLED 2018.
+There's only a very small blur trail behind fast-moving objects.
+The 0-20% transition has some overshoot, which can cause some haloing in really dark scenes, but otherwise, it shouldn't be very noticeable.

-When the TV is in 'Movie' mode and Auto Motion Plus is disabled, the TV has a flicker frequency of 960Hz.
-However, the flicker frequency changes to 120Hz as soon as you set Auto Motion Plus to 'Custom' or 'Auto,' even if you remain in 'Movie' mode.
-Also, in 'Standard' and in 'Game' modes the flicker is always at 120Hz, similar to the Q90R and the Q900R.
+In 'Movie' mode with Auto Motion Plus disabled, the TV has a flicker frequency of 960Hz, but it changes to 120Hz as soon as you set Auto Motion Plus to 'Custom' or 'Auto,' even if you remain in 'Movie' mode.
+In 'Standard' and 'Game' modes, the flicker is always at 120Hz.

-The TV has an excellent black frame insertion feature that can help make the image crisper by reducing the flicker frequency as low as 60Hz.
+The TV includes a Black Frame Insertion feature that can help reduce motion blur.
 Enabling Auto Motion Plus automatically changes the flicker to 120Hz, and setting LED Clear Motion to 'On' further reduces the flicker frequency to 60Hz.

-When you are in 'Game' mode, the flicker frequency is always 120Hz.
-If you wish to make the image even crisper then enable LED Clear Motion in Game Motion Plus, and this will change the flicker frequency to 60Hz.
+When you're in 'Game' mode, the flicker frequency is always 120Hz.
+If you want to make the image even crisper, then enable LED Clear Motion in Game Motion Plus, which changes the flicker frequency to 60Hz.

-The Samsung Q70R can interpolate lower frame rate content up to 120Hz.
-To enable motion interpolation, you must enable Auto Motion Plus and adjust the available sliders.
+The Samsung Q70R has a motion interpolation feature that can interpolate lower frame rate content up to 120Hz.
+To enable motion interpolation, you have to enable Auto Motion Plus and adjust the available sliders.

-See here for more information regarding the settings that control the Q70R's motion interpolation feature.
+See here for more information about the Q70R's motion interpolation settings.

 Note that, like many Samsung TVs, simply setting Auto Motion Plus to 'Custom' changes the backlight flicker to 120Hz.

-The Samsung Q70R can display 24p content without judder, regardless of the source.
+The Samsung Q70R removes judder from 24p content, regardless of the source.

 See our recommended settings on how to remove judder here.

 The TV has a native refresh rate of 120Hz.
-Just like all premium Samsung TVs since 2018, it supports the FreeSync variable refresh rate technology and can offer you a tear-free gaming experience provided you have a compatible AMD card or an Xbox One.
-The VRR range is the same at 1080p and 1440p, and it is excellent.
+It supports FreeSync variable refresh rate technology to reduce screen tearing while gaming, provided you have a compatible AMD card or Xbox console.
+The VRR has a wide range at 1080p and 1440p.
 At 4k however, the range is narrower, as the TV only supports up to 4k @ 60Hz.